- A Few General Tips

 - Money App

 Giftloop is one of my favorite multitasking apps.
-I’ve made $40 so far with this.
+I’ve made $40 so far.
 I just swipe through the screens, until I see a cute cat meme.
-Then I stop to collect five coins.
+Then I stop to collect coins.
 There’s also high payout surveys, “daily specials”, and coins for charging your phone.
-There are decent paying tasks like trying other apps too, but I rarely do those.

 Lucktastic has scratch offs, app installs, and a few other things.
 I’ve made $5 from this one.
 They only have a limited number of gift cards available daily for cash out.
-I’m running into this issue right now.
+I gave up looking a while back.

 - Lucky Money:

 Lucky Money has mostly scratch offs, but there’s a few other things like lotto and free spins.
-I have made $28 with very little effort.
+I have made $30 with very little effort.
+Gift cards are not always available for cash out, you may have to get a lower amount.

 The MobileXpression app runs in the background of your phone.
 Once a week I open the app, which takes me to my browser.
 Click Continue, then claim another 5 points.
 That’s literally it.
-I have made $75 just by clicking a few buttons.
+I have made $85 just by clicking a few buttons.
+Love this app.

 - Money App: